 Limited Public Counter Services

-Placer County is currently working to safely reopen public counter services while helping to combat the spread of the COVID-19 novel coronavirus.
-Please visit the below tabs to see which services have reopened, are still reduced or temporarily closed.
+Placer County continues to limit public counter services while helping to combat the spread of the COVID-19 novel coronavirus.
+Please visit the below tabs to see which services are open, reduced or temporarily closed.
 We encourage our residents to take advantage of our many online services and visit county department web pages for more information.

 Effective Friday, November 20th, when visiting the Agriculture Department, new guidelines are being implemented as follows:

 - Only one customer at a time in the building

 - Masks are required to enter the building